 - Remove the tool retaining pin and the tool and check their condition.
 Grind the burrs away if necessary.
 See "Changing the tool" on page 55. - Check that the tool has received sufficient greasing.
-Grease more frequently, if necessary.
+Adjust greasing setting more frequently, if necessary.